sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 Hurray!
 With this feature, API Gateway no longer demands your resources to be public and the security of your VPC-based resources is greatly enhanced.

 # Private API Gateways
 The integration with private VPC endpoints is an awesome improvement.
-However, there is still one major issue regarding the security of API Gateway: it is always publicly available.
+However, there is still one major issue regarding the security of API Gateway: it is always publicly available, which might not be what you require.
+If you are using API Gateway for internal services, you would prefer the API Gateway to be only accessible from your internal network.
 Of course you can implement authentication, rate limiting, API keys, WAF and [resource policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html), but this still feels like a hack when your API Gateway is only used by your VPC-based resources or over AWS VPN.
 To solve this issue, AWS [introduced](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-private-endpoints/) the **Private** API Gateway in June 2018.

 The Private API Gateway is not publicly accessible or resolvable.
 Instead, it can only be accessed from within your VPC.
 To achieve this, AWS uses the [PrivateLink](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-aws-privatelink-for-aws-services/) technology.
 Diagram time!